Earth Day 2025

 Your goals should come from your heart.

-Don’t tie your success to the results.
+“Don’t tie your success to the results.
 When you are hyper-focused on the end of the goal…you discount everything that unfolds along the way.
 There is great opportunity for growth and joy long before you reach the end.
-What’s more successful than that? – Courtney Carver
+What’s more successful than that?” -Courtney Carver, Be More With Less

-Photo by Tono Graphy on Unsplash
+Photo by Tono Graphy on Unsplash.

 Start small.

-James Clear, author of Atomic Habits, would say that we need to start with small behaviors and habits in order to achieve bigger goals.
+James Clear, author of Atomic Habits, says that we need to start with small behaviors and habits to achieve bigger goals.
 New behaviors create a lifestyle change, and our outcomes come from that – not the goals themselves.
 Start small!
-He wrote a good article about why resolutions fail.
+He wrote, “New goals don’t deliver new results.
+New lifestyles do.
+And a lifestyle is not an outcome, it is a process.
+For this reason, all of your energy should go into building better rituals, not chasing better results.”1

-Make it so easy you can’t say no. – Leo Babauta
+“Make it so easy you can’t say no.” -Leo Babauta2

-Let Go of Guilt
+Let Go of Guilt.

-I’ve written this in other posts: let go of guilt.
+I’ve written this in other articles: let go of guilt.
 Feeling bad that you didn’t accomplish something or haven’t been putting in enough effort toward a goal won’t motivate you.
 It just keeps you down.

-You’re not gonna feel like doing what you have to do all the time.
+“You’re not gonna feel like doing what you have to do all the time.
 That’s the truth and it makes you human.
 Don’t beat yourself up for leaning into the lazy space now and then.
 Just don’t claim that space as your new identity.
-You have places to go and goals to crush. – Mel Robbins
+You have places to go and goals to crush.” -Mel Robbins3

-Photo by Dave on Unsplash
+Photo by Dave on Unsplash.

 My non-New Year’s Resolutions